A SyntaxHighlighter Evolved WordPress plugin for Google Apps Script contributors

 With my published content I like to include useful code snippets.
 As I published on a self-hosted WordPress blog I’ve used plugins to help format the code to make it easier to understand and also aesthetically look nice.
 In this post I share a WordPress plugin I’ve developed for Google Apps Script syntax highlighting.

 Recently I’ve been experimenting with a content curation site for the Google Apps Script community (see Apps Script Pulse – Sharing Google Apps Script community content).
-In this post I […]
+In this post I want to share some of the things I learned setting this site up and resources I’ve created along the way.
+The practice of collecting resources […]

 We recently moved the ALT Online Newsletter, which is a self-hosted WordPress site, to https/SSL.
-We did this before Google announced it would use https as a rank factor in […]
+We did this before Google announced it would use https as a rank factor in it’s search results so hopefully it will also have a positive boost to our traffic.
+To do this we opened the WordPress dashboard and switched […]

 ALT’s Open Course in Technology Enhanced Learning (ocTEL) is entering it’s final week.
 As part of this our effort to award digital badges has been well received by participants.
 One request we received was to turn our site specific digital badges into Open Badges.
 To achieve this we’ve developed a add-on to the existing BadgeOS plugin which will turn your WordPress powered site into a Open Badges issuer.